Frequently Asked Questions

 Middle School and Upper School

-With limited space to physically distance in our dining halls, students will eat meals outdoors or in predetermined locations.
+With limited space to physically distance in our dining halls, students will eat meals outdoors or in indoor spaces.
 Lunch meals will be individually packaged, grab-and-go meals in disposable containers.
-Students and employees will enter through the 700s building door and will follow floor decals to ensure physical distancing while waiting in line.
+In order to accommodate all students and employees while maintaining proper physical distance, at times there may be a secondary serving location outdoors in addition to the dining hall.
+Students will be assigned to one of the two serving locations.
+Students who are assigned to the dining hall will enter through the 700s building door and will follow floor decals to ensure appropriate physical distance while waiting on the line.
+Students who are assigned to the secondary serving location outdoors will proceed outdoors and will queue in the area designated by stanchions, fencing, or other markings to ensure appropriate physical distancing.

 If families are concerned, can students bring outside food for lunch?